Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/README.md

 # Module 2 – Unit Testing

-In this module, the focus is on **unit tests** in ROS 2, with an emphasis on designing testable code and validating core algorithms using gtest and gmock.
+In this module, the focus is on **unit tests** in ROS 2, with an emphasis on designing testable code and validating core algorithms using `gtest` and `gmock`.

 - [Module 2 – Unit Testing](#module-2--unit-testing)
   - [Objectives](#objectives)